ExtraBB/deglaze/common/ingredients/soy-products/Firm Tofu.md

 ---

 ## Description
 Firm tofu is a dense, pressed form of tofu made from coagulated soy milk.
-It holds its shape well and is commonly used in Korean cuisine for stir-fries, stews, grilling, and pan-frying.
+It holds its shape well and is commonly used for stir-fries, stews, grilling, and pan-frying.
 Its texture is chewy and it absorbs flavors from sauces and broths.

 ## Common Uses
-- Stir-fried dishes (e.g., Dubu-bokkeum)
+- Stir-fried dishes
-- Stews and soups (e.g., Kimchi-jjigae, Sundubu-jjigae)
+- Stews and soups
 - Grilled or pan-fried as a side dish
 - Added to salads or braised dishes